 Musician, songwriter, disc jockey, music journalist, film director, and drummer Ahmir Thompson, known as “Questlove,” was born January 20, 1971, in Philadelphia, Pennsylvania.
 With his friend Tariq “Black Thought” Trotter, he co-founded the hip-hop group the Roots.
 Since 2014, the Roots have been the in-house band for NBC’s Tonight Show Starring Jimmy Fallon.

-Born into a musical family, his father was Lee Andrews Thompson of Lee Andrews and the Five Hearts, a 1950s do-wop group.
+Born into a musical family, his father was Lee Andrews Thompson of Lee Andrews and the Five Hearts, a 1950s doo-wop group.
 Lee Thompson and Jacqui Thompson, his mother, were later part of a Philadelphia soul/funk group, Congress Alley.
 His grandfather, Beechy Thompson, sang gospel with the Dixie Hummingbirds.
 Questlove grew up backstage watching his parents perform.
-By age 7 he began drumming and by age 13, he became a musical director.
+By age seven, he began drumming, and by age thirteen, he became a musical director.
 Questlove graduated from Philadelphia High School for the Creative and Performing Arts in 1989.
 After graduating, he took classes in jazz and composition at the Settlement Music School.

-It was in 1987 that he and Tariq Trotter founded the Square Roots, eventually dropping “Square” to simply the Roots.
-By 1993, the group included Questlove on drums and percussions, Tariq Trotter and Malik B. on vocals, Josh Abrams (Rubber Band) on bass (replaced by Leonard Hubbard in 1994), and Scott Storch on keyboard.
+It was in 1987 that he and Tariq Trotter founded the Square Roots, eventually dropping “Square” to simply The Roots.
+By 1993, the group included Questlove on drums and percussion, Tariq Trotter and Malik B. on vocals, Josh Abrams (Rubber Band) on bass (replaced by Leonard Hubbard in 1994), and Scott Storch on keyboard.
 While performing in Germany, they recorded the album Organix, released in 1993 by Relativity Records, and two critically acclaimed singles, “Do You Want More?!!!??!”
-(1995), and “illadelph Halflife” (1996,) for Gaffen Records.
-In 1999, the Roots recorded “You Got Me” featuring Erykah Badu, which earned a Grammy for “Best Rap Performance by a Duo or Group.”
+(1995), and “illadelph Halflife” (1996), for Gaffen Records.
+In 1999, The Roots recorded “You Got Me” featuring Erykah Badu, which earned a Grammy for “Best Rap Performance by a Duo or Group.”

-In 2000, Questlove served as executive producer for D’Angelo’s album, Voodoo, Slum Village’s album Fantasia, Vol. 2, and Common’s album Like Water for Chocolate.
+In 2000, Questlove served as executive producer for D’Angelo’s album, Voodoo; Slum Village’s album, Fantasia, Vol. 2; and Common’s album, Like Water for Chocolate.
 In 2001, he collaborated as drummer for the Philadelphia Experiment.
-In addition, he played drums on Christina Aguilar’s song “Loving Me 4 Me.”
-The following year the Roots released Phrenology, which went gold.
+In addition, he played drums on Christina Aguilera’s song “Loving Me 4 Me.”
+The following year The Roots released Phrenology, which went gold.

-The Roots became the house band for the show Late Night with Jimmy Fallon in 2009, and in 2014, Tonight Show Starring Jimmy Fallon.
+The Roots became the house band for Late Night with Jimmy Fallon in 2009, and in 2014, The Tonight Show Starring Jimmy Fallon.
 Their album Things Fall Apart has been hailed as a classic.
-He was preparing to collaborate with Amy Whitehouse before her death in July 2011.
+Questlove was preparing to collaborate with Amy Whitehouse before her death in July 2011.
 Rolling Stone magazine named Questlove #2 on the 50 top Tweeters in Music in 2011 and #8 on the “Readers’ Pick for Best Drummers of all Time.”

-Questlove made his film debut as director of Summer of Soul (…Or When the Revolution could not be televised), which appeared at the 1969 Harlem Cultural Festival (2021).
+Questlove made his directorial debut with Summer of Soul (…Or When the Revolution could not be televised), a documentary about the 1969 Harlem Cultural Festival.
+The film premiered at the 2021 Sundance Film Festival, where it won the Grand Jury Prize and the Audience Award.
+It also won an Academy Award for Best Documentary Feature.
 His memoir, Mo’ Meta Blues: The World According to Questlove was published in June 2013.
 His second book, Soul Train: The Music, Dance, and Style of a Generation was published in October 2013.
 His third book, Something to Food About: Exploring Creativity with Innovative Chefs, with Ben Greenman, co-author, and Kyoko Hamada, photographer, was released in 2016.

 Questlove is an adjunct professor at Clive Davis Institute of Recorded Music at New York University.